kanisterio/kanister/docs/install.rst

   consider upgrading to a newer version.

 .. note::
-  Kanister might not be able to take backups or restore data out of the box, as it requires permissions to access the resources in the cluster.
-You will need to configure the necessary permissions for Kanister to work correctly.
+  To improve the cluster's security, the default installation of Kanister is restricted to access only the resources within its own namespace.
+As a result, Kanister may not be able to snapshot or restore applications by default in other namespaces.
-  For RBAC configuration, please refer to the :ref:`RBAC Configuration <rbac>` section.
+  If Blueprint needs access to resources in other namespaces, please follow the steps provided here :ref:`rbac` to configure the access correctly.

 Configuring Kanister
 ====================